Psychosomatic Medicine Fellowship

 The NYU Fellowship in Psychosomatic Medicine provides its graduates with the clinical experience, skill and confidence to function as leaders of psychiatric services for medically complex patients.
 The one-year program is fully accredited by the ACGME and offers three positions.
 With completion of the program, graduates are eligible to sit for subspecialty boards in Psychosomatic Medicine.

 The fellowship has been in existence since 1993, where it began at Bellevue Hospital prior to receiving accreditation by the ACGME.
-In 2008, the Consultation and Liaison Psychiatry services at NYU-Langone, the New York VA and Bellevue Medical Centers collaborated with Bellevue Hospital to develop a unique, multi-site training program.
+In 2008, the Consultation and Liaison Psychiatry services at NYU Langone, the New York VA and Bellevue Medical Centers collaborated with Bellevue Hospital to develop a unique, multi-site training program.
 Our clinical training sites span an extraordinary breadth of culture, socioeconomic class, and models for healthcare delivery: Bellevue is New York City’s largest public hospital, while NYU Langone is a private, non-profit university hospital, and the Manhattan VA is part of the national healthcare system for active duty and former military personnel.

 Fellows spend four months as part of the inpatient CL team at each facility, providing psychiatric care which is integrated with inpatient internal medicine, surgery, ob-gyn, neurology, rehabilitative medicine, infectious disease, and intensive care services.
 Additionally, fellows spend one or two half-days each week while at each site in ambulatory care settings, which include Infectious Disease/HIV, Primary Care, Survivors of Torture, Women’s Health, Behavioral Neurology, and Oncology.
 Throughout the training program, fellows receive supervision from more than fifteen core teaching faculty.
 Our graduating fellows consistently report that the diversity of clinical exposure and teaching faculty is a particular strength of the program.

 SITE: BELLEVUE HOSPITAL (Four Months)